mujido/eeprom_programmer/README.md

 This is an EEPROM programmer I was experimenting with.
-I believe it may be based on Ben Eater's implementation, but I tweaked it to significantly speed it up.
+I believe it may be based on Ben Eater's implementation, but I tweaked it to significantly speed it up primarily by using direct GPIO port access instead of `digitalWrite()` and `digitalRead()`.